Malaysian cuisine: Cultural and regional influences

 The production and consumption of traditional liquor play an important cultural role for the non-Muslim peoples of East Malaysia.
 Alcoholic drinks made from rice is the most common form, as well as the widely available.
 In Sabah, the Penampang Kadazan lihing is perhaps the most well known.
 Yet due to the historical lack of a standardised Kadazandusun language used and understood statewide, ethnic groups from other districts in Sabah have very different names for similar fermented rice-based drinks: hiing (certain Dusun languages), kinomol, segantang, kinarung, kinopi, linahas, and even tapai To add to the confusion, tapai proper as understood by most Peninsular Malaysians is a fermented sweet and sour rice paste served as a snack or dessert, although further fermentation of the tapai to produce alcoholic drinks is possible.
 The preferred party drink of the Murut, made from the tuber of the cassava or tapioca plant, is also called tapai.
 The Iban of Sarawak call their rice wine tuak, which must not be confused with Sabahan talak, which is a hard liquor made from rice.
 To the native peoples of Sarawak, tuak may also refer to any alcoholic drink made from fermenting any carbohydrate-rich substance besides rice.

-As national cuisine

-National cuisines are coveted constructs by tourism industries that need to serve tourists a variety of "local" or "authentic" dishes.
-In reality the ethnic makeup of countries often gives rise to dispute over ownership or inclusion of dishes in a respective national cuisine.
-The dishes that are most attractive to foreign tourists are heavily promoted as "typical" or "local".
-Malaysian cuisine has been promoted through Malaysian media and advertisements as inclusive of the cuisines of many Asian ethnic groups and cultures, and Malaysia as a singular location to experience the a diversity of authentic Asian foodways.
-When the Ministry of Culture launched a program to promote cultural tourism it was decided that Malaysia would be "promoted as a meeting point of many different dishes from various ethnic groups" living in the country.

-Another goal of national cuisine is ethnic harmony in modern nation states.
-Malaysia saw culture as a path to cohesive national identity after the Malaysia Race Riots in 1969.
-In 1979 Islam was formally recognized as "an important element in the national culture."